MarkusMannheim/contract_modelling/readme.md

 <a name="data-profiles"></a>

 * All contract parties (suppliers and buyers) are in the South Australian market
-* Generation and price profiles are based on historic SA data (5 years of data: 2020 to 2024)
+* Generation and price profiles are based on 5 years of historic SA data (2020 to 2024)
 * Suppliers include:
   - **Existing wind**: all existing utility-scale SA wind stations, scaled to 250 MW
   - **Existing solar**: all existing utility-scale SA solar stations, scaled to 250 MW